 Rapid identification and treatment of septic shock is vital to increase the chances of survival.
 For every hour that appropriate treatment is delayed, the chances of surviving drops by about 8%.

 Many of septic shock survivors experience long-lasting complications related to their illness, both physically and mentally.
-To learn more about issues that can affect severe sepsis survivors, visit visit the Post-Sepsis Syndrome page and Life After Sepsis.
-You can also learn more here: Diagnosed with Sepsis.
+To learn more about septic shock, visit Sepsis and Septic Shock, part of the Sepsis and… library.
+And for issues that can affect severe sepsis survivors, visit the Post-Sepsis Syndrome page and Life After Sepsis.